nicolaswilches/portfolio/projects/solar-pv-spain-forecast.md

 The forecast suggests that:

-- Solar PV will continue to **increase its contribution** to Spain’s electricity mix.
+- Solar PV will continue to **increase its contribution** to Spain's electricity mix.
 - Seasonal peaks in generation will become **larger and more pronounced**, especially in summer months.

 This has several practical consequences:

 - **Grid operators** need to anticipate higher solar output during peak months and adjust dispatch, storage, and backup resources.
-- **Storage and flexibility solutions** (batteries, demand response, interconnections) become more valuable as solar’s seasonal and intrayear variability increases.
+- **Storage and flexibility solutions** (batteries, demand response, interconnections) become more valuable as solar's seasonal and intrayear variability increases.
 - **Investors and policymakers** can use these forecasts as a baseline scenario when planning infrastructure, incentives, and integration with other renewables.

 #### 8.2 Methodological implications